Jako/DaterangeTV/README.md

 Notes
 --------------------------------------------------------------------------------

+1. The value of a daterange template variable contains two date strings in the format Y-m-d separated by two vertical lines `|`
-1. The daterange template tariable could be formatted in template or template chunks with the following tag syntax:
+2. The daterange template tariable could be formatted in template or template chunks with the following tag syntax:
 ```[[*tvname?format=`%e| %B |%Y`&locale=`de_DE.utf8`]]```
-2. If the output type is set to `Date Range (From <> To)` the output will be formatted removing equal days and months (and years - by showing only the start date).
+3. If the output type is set to `Date Range (From <> To)` the output will be formatted removing equal days and months (and years - by showing only the start date).